PravinSelva5/FireStream-Capstone/Raspberry_Pi_Progress.md

   <br /> 4.
 Get the IP address of the pi <br />
  ### __ Windows __
 <br /> Type IP address into PuTTY <br />
-<br /> Type in pi as the user and then firestream for the password <br />
+<br /> Type in pi for login as: and then firestream for the password: <br />
  ### __ MAC __
     Open terminal --> ssh pi@<IPaddress>
     Type firestream for the password